David Morse: Personal life

-Morse has three younger siblings.
-He has been married to actress and author of The Habit, Susan Wheeler Duff Morse, since 1982.
-They have one daughter, Eliza, and twin sons Benjamin and Samuel.
-After the 1994 Northridge earthquake, Morse and his family moved to Philadelphia, Pennsylvania, where they currently live.
+Morse has three younger sisters and had one stepsister.
+He has been married to actress and author of The Habit, Susan Wheeler Duff Morse since 1982.
+They have one daughter and twin sons.
+After losing their home in the 1994 Northridge earthquake, Morse and his family moved to Philadelphia, Pennsylvania.
+Morse has food sensitivities and has to personally prepare almost all food he eats.